 \section{Methods}

 In general, our approach consists of measuring the speed of stress waves through a nanoporous medium as the porosity is gradually filled with liquid water.
-The water saturation is controlled by varying the relative humidity (RH) around the two samples.
-After the RH equilibrates, the time time of flight is recorded on one sample, and the other sample is weighed, then the RH is adjusted to a new value.
-These steps are repeated until both the adsorption and desorption isotherms are complete.
-Since we can not measure the time of flight and weight of the sample at the same time, the samples are swapped and the entire set of measurements is repeated.
+The water saturation is controlled by varying the {relative humidity} around the two {nanoporous} samples. {Since we can not measure the time of flight and weight of the sample at the same time,} after the RH equilibrates, the {time} of flight is recorded on one sample, and the other sample is weighed, then the RH is adjusted to a new value.
+These steps are repeated until both the adsorption and desorption isotherms are complete. {Then} the samples are swapped and the entire set of measurements is repeated.
 A schematic of the adsorption-ultrasound system is shown in Figure~\ref{fig:Schematic}, and the measurements are described in greater detail below.